 – Improv Everywhere is a New York City-based prank collective that causes scenes of chaos and joy in public places.
 There is no agenda for the event apart from a desire to make others laugh and smile.
 Improv Everywhere founder Charlie Todd refers to the event as a “celebration of silliness.”

-- The idea behind No Pants is simple: Random passengers board a subway car at separate stops in the middle of winter without pants.
-The participants do not behave as if they know each other, and they all wear winter coats, hats, scarves, and gloves.
+– The idea behind the No Pants Subway Ride is simple: Random passengers board a subway car at separate stops in the middle of winter without pants.
+The participants behave as if they do not know each other, and they all wear winter coats, hats, scarves, and gloves.
 The only unusual thing is their lack of pants.

 – Participants are of all ages, races, and backgrounds.
 Men and women are about 50/50.